cannin/ihop-reach/_reports/2019-08-23-gsoc-final-report.md

 ### 9. Work Left

 Work on the pipeline remains.
 The prototype is ready and we are testing it.
 Each archive file takes more than two weeks to complete and we have eight such files thus the process is time taking.
-I hope that we do not encounter fatal error and eventually we can process all the archives.
+I hope that we do not encounter a fatal error and eventually we can process all the archives.

 ### 10. Important Links
 * [GraphQL API](http://bit.ly/2YZi199)